OBDS-Training/Help/content/en/docs/linux/files-and-directories/permissions/index.md

 When the same permissions are applied to multiple groups, the command may be simplified by combining the characters representing those groups together.
-In the following example, read, write and execute permissions are all removed simultaneously from both the user group and other users:
+In the example below, read, write and execute permissions are all removed simultaneously from both the user group and other users:

 ```bash